sidesshmore/BuildFast_ByteCamp2025/README.md

 - Fragmented and opaque payment systems prone to fraud
 **Daansure** solves these issues by providing a unified platform where NGOs can create campaigns, receive donations, and release funds based on verified milestones — ensuring complete transparency and building donor confidence.
 ---
+Here’s an improved version of the **Key Features** section with better clarity, conciseness, and engagement:

+---

 ## 🎯 **Key Features**

-✅ **Campaign Management**
+### ✅ **Seamless Campaign Management**
-- NGOs can create and list campaigns.
+- NGOs can create fundraising campaigns with detailed descriptions and milestones.
-- Donors can browse and select campaigns to support.
+- Donors can explore verified campaigns, track progress, and contribute easily.

-✅ **Milestone-Based Fund Release**
+### ✅ **Milestone-Based Fund Release**
-- NGOs set milestones to ensure proper fund allocation.
+- Funds are disbursed in **phases** based on pre-defined project milestones.
-- Donors can vote to approve milestone completion.
+- NGOs submit milestone completion reports, and donors **vote** to approve progress.
-- If 60% or more donors approve, funds are released.
+- If **60% or more** donors approve, the next phase of funds is released.

-✅ **Secure and Immutable Transactions**
+### ✅ **Secure & Immutable Transactions**
-- Transactions are recorded in an **IPFS peer-to-peer system**.
+- Every donation and fund release is logged on **IPFS**, ensuring tamper-proof records.
-- A hash of each transaction is stored in a **PostgreSQL** database, ensuring data integrity.
+- A cryptographic **hash of each transaction** is stored in PostgreSQL for added security.

-✅ **Payment Integration**
+### ✅ **Reliable Payment Integration**
-- Uses **Razorpay** for secure and reliable payment processing.
+- Powered by **Razorpay** for secure and **fast** donation processing.
+- Supports multiple payment methods for seamless donor contributions.

-✅ **Transparency and Trust**
+### ✅ **Real-Time Transparency & Trust**
-- Real-time updates on fund usage.
+- Donors receive **live updates** on fund allocation and usage.
-- Complete visibility for donors into how their contributions are utilized.
+- Full visibility into how contributions are being utilized, fostering **accountability**.

+---

+This version enhances readability while making the features feel more structured and engaging! 🚀
 ---
 ## 🏗️ **Tech Stack**
 | Component | Technology |